 Antibiotics are given prior to surgery and for 24 hours afterwards to help prevent infection of the implant.

 Some patients will have a urinary catheter inserted after the anaesthetic.
 This helps nursing and toilet care in the first 24 hours before the patient is fully mobile.

-A total hip replacement means that the ball and socket joint is removed and replaced with an implant.
+A total hip replacement involves removing the native ball and socket joint being replaced with an implant.
 A total hip replacement is composed of the following; a femoral stem, a femoral head (ball) and an acetabular component (cup).

 The native femoral head is removed.
 The socket is prepared to accept an acetabular component.
 Then the femur is prepared to receive a femoral stem which has a femoral head mounted on it.
 The implant combination is then trialled to ensure that the hip joint is stable and that the patient’s leg lengths are equal.

 The implants used depend on the patient’s needs, anatomy, age and activity levels.
-Two categories exist; those that are cemented into the patient and those that are uncemented which rely initially on a frictional fit and then for the bone to grow onto the component.
+Two categories exist; those that are cemented into the patient and those that are uncemented which rely initially on an initial frictional fit and then subsequently the bone grows onto the component.
 Different bearing surfaces are available, but typically a metal on polyethylene or a ceramic on polyethylene bearing is used.

 The Recovery Process